zrythm/zrythm/README.md

 ```

 ## Using
 At the moment, Zrythm assumes you have Jack installed and will only run if Jack is running.
+For Jack setup instructions see https://libremusicproduction.com/articles/demystifying-jack-%E2%80%93-beginners-guide-getting-started-jack

 Everything else should be self-explanatory.
+Manual coming soon.

 ## Contributing
 For detailed installation instructions see INSTALL